Richard Hatfield: Political career

 In 1961, Hugh John Flemming left his Carleton County seat and ran successfully in the federal seat of Royal.
 Fred, then president of Carleton County PC Association, offered the nomination to Richard, who accepted.
 He ran against his brother-in-law Gerald Clark, and won easily with a majority of 1,736 votes.
 Years later, he recalled that his father's reputation "had helped me to be elected, and now I was on my own."

 When the New Brunswick Legislature was not sitting, Hatfield sold potato chips all over the Maritimes.
 His first few years as an MLA were uneventful, but he spent a lot of time talking to reporters about politics in Fredericton and Montreal.

-He became Leader of the Opposition and interim leader of the Progressive Conservatives after the 1967 general election and was elected party leader in 1969.
+He became Leader of the Opposition and interim leader of the Progressive Conservatives after the 1967 general election and was elected party leader in 1969 after defeating former leader Charles Van Horne.
 He led the party to victory in the 1970 provincial election.
 During Hatfield's long tenure, he became prominent on the national stage by allying with Canadian Prime Minister Pierre Trudeau during the constitutional negotiations that led to the 1982 patriation of the Canadian constitution and the creation of the Canadian Charter of Rights and Freedoms.
-He also took leadership in helping create equality between the province's francophone Acadian minority anglophone majority.
+He also took leadership in helping create equality between the province's Francophone Acadian minority and Anglophone majority.

 His attempts at attracting investment to the province and developing the economy were less successful.
 In the 1970s, the Hatfield government financed the manufacture of the Bricklin SV-1 in hope of creating an auto industry in the province.
 Although the visionary project produced an advanced sports car, huge cost overruns and poor management led to the company's demise.